Debenhams Group: Corporate affairs

-Boohoo also owns boohooMAN, PrettyLittleThing, Nasty Gal and MissPap, all targeted at 16 to 35 year olds.
-PrettyLittleThing was acquired in December 2016, with the retailer purchasing a 66% stake in the business at a cost of £3.3m, with the existing management team retaining the remaining shares.

-During the year up to April 2017, customer browsing from mobile devices accounted for 70% of total sessions, an increase of 4% from the previous year, with downloads of its mobile app across the United Kingdom, United States and Australia totalling around 2.2 million.
+Following the turnaround of Debenhams after its acquisition in 2021, in March 2025 the company rebranded as Debenhams Group.

+The business is rolling out the marketplace strategy developed for Debenhams across its other Group brands, boohoo, boohooMAN, PrettyLittleThing, and Karen Millen.

+As of 2026, EBITDA is up 35% year-on-year, and the business has returned to growth.

 Financial performance

 In the 10 months to December 2013, Boohoo had sales totalling £92m, with a profit before charges of £10m.
 By February 2014, total sales had reached £110m, with profits of £11m.

 Turnover in the year to February 2015 was £139.9m, an increase of 27% from the previous year, with an increase of gross profit by 31% to £85m.

 In April 2017, Boohoo announced that its profits had almost doubled to £31 million on sales up 51% to almost £300 million.
 When the company was floated on the stock market in 2014, it was valued at £560m, and is worth about £2 billion as of April 2017.
 Internationally, the retailer suggests its 140% growth to revenue of almost £40m has exceeded expectation, whilst growth in Europe was 44% and 42% for the rest of their international operations.

 Strong performance was reported in April 2018, when Boohoo announced almost double revenue from the previous year, up to £580 million, a pre-tax profit of £43.3 million and a 22 percent increase in customers.
 Boohoo has continued to experience strong performance with the last four-month period for 2019 experiencing a 44% jump in revenue to £328.2m.

 In 2020, during the COVID-19 pandemic, Boohoo was reported to have turned a greater profit than in the previous fiscal year.
 Euronews Living reported at the time that "Boohoo has managed to capitalise on cosy clothing when its customers need comfort above all else."
 The company revealed a 45% increase in first quarter revenue.

 In July 2020, the firm's share price fell 46% following allegations of malpractice at Leicester factories.
 In 2024, years after the BBC News investigation, the company was accused of only making surface level changes regarding worker conditions in its factories.